About Hong Kong

 - Dividends from local companies are tax exempt.
 Dividends from overseas companies are considered offshore and not subject to tax.

 - Unrealised exchange losses are tax deductible, while unrealised profits are taxable if they are Hong Kong sourced.

 - There is no withholding tax on payment of dividends or interest to non-resident companies.

-- Hong Kong has tax treaties with more than 40 countries.
+- Hong Kong has tax treaties with more than 40 markets.

 - Hong Kong is a signatory to the Organisation for Economic Co-operation and Development’s Multilateral Competent Authority Agreement, through which information is exchanged between tax administrations, to provide a single, global picture on some key indicators of economic activity within multinational enterprises.

-- A new Tax Policy Unit has been set up under the Financial Services and Treasury Bureau to review Hong Kong's tax system and ensure it remains competitive, and to broaden the tax base, will now report directly to the Financial Secretary.
+- The new Tax Policy Unit, which was set up to review Hong Kong's tax system to ensure competitiveness and to broaden the tax base, will now report directly to the Financial Secretary.

 Benefits for Regional Treasury Centres

 - Hong Kong allows tax deductions on interest paid by a Hong Kong CTC to its overseas associated corporations under certain conditions.

 - Qualifying profits from qualifying corporate treasury activities for CTC are taxed at a reduced profit tax rate i.e. 50% from the prevailing profits tax rate provided that at least 75% of the assets and profits relate to qualifying corporate treasury activities.